【Finished】2022 Foundation Designated Research Project Research Report Meeting

 ―Toward the Construction of the Kyoto Model-

-b) Research Outline
+b) Outline of research

-c) Principal Investigator
+c) Principal investigator

 (2) Theme 2: Kyoto Bunkyo University